iamkirankumaryadav/Prompt-Engineering/Interview.md

 ## What are the key components of an effective prompt?

 ### ✅ 1.
 Persona or Role
-- Assigning a role helps the model adopt the right tone and expertise.
+- Assign a specific role to define the model's expertise, tone, and professional perspective.
 - Example: “Act as a career coach and suggest ways to improve my resume.”

 ### ✅ 2.
 Context
-- Provide background or relevant details to guide the response.
+- Provide background relevant details to guide the response.
 - Example: “You are an expert data scientist.
 Explain the difference between supervised and unsupervised learning.”

+### ✅ 3.
+Task or Instruction
+- Use clear action verbs to guide the model with an exact objective.
+- Example: “Explain AI in simple terms for a 10-year-old.”

 ### ✅ 4.
 Constraints
 - Define limits like word count, format, or style.